Anton Berman

 Differentiation

-• Instant online quotes, booking, and payment
+• Instant online quotes/booking plus convenient payment

 • Vetted and trained W2 cleaning team, not contractors

-• Predicatable and timely communication
+• Predictable and timely communication

 • A polished brand experience in a fragmented industry